Director, Mayor’s Office of Operations

 Deputy Commissioner for Policy, NYC Department of Transportation

-Michael Replogle is a globally recognized expert on sustainable transportation who serves as Deputy Commissioner for Policy for the New York City Department of Transportation.
+Michael Replogle is a globally recognized expert on sustainable transportation who has served since 2015 as Deputy Commissioner for Policy for the New York City Department of Transportation.
 At the Department he is responsible for strategic planning and guides new and emerging programs.
 He has helped shape the City’s highly successful Vision Zero traffic safety initiatives, new mobility strategies such as bike-sharing, car-sharing, and for-hire vehicle policy, as well as parking and freight initiatives.
-He founded and for years led the Institute for Transportation and Development Policy and the Partnership on Sustainable Low Carbon Transportation, which have both advanced sustainable transportation worldwide, and he was the Transportation Director for the Environmental Defense Fund.
+He founded and for many years led the Institute for Transportation and Development Policy and the Partnership on Sustainable Low Carbon Transportation, which have both advanced sustainable transportation worldwide.
+Through those groups, he mobilized a $175 billion 10-year commitment from eight multilateral development banks towards more sustainable transport at the Rio+20 conference, with annual reporting.
+He spent 17 years as Transportation Director for the Environmental Defense Fund, helping cities reduce car dependence.
+For a decade he helped guide Montgomery County, Maryland’s growth and comprehensive planning policies.
+He concurrently co-founded and led the Bikes Not Bombs campaign, which sent 10,000 bikes to teachers and health workers in Nicaragua and capitalized a bicycle assembly industry there.
 Trained as a civil engineer and sociologist, he brings to the Task Force an interest in algorithmic governance in transportation, particularly focused on improving curb and road management for safety and congestion relief.
+He holds BSE and MSE degrees in Civil and Urban Engineering and a BA in Sociology, all from the University of Pennsylvania.

 Jennifer Rodgers, Esq.